and-ber/GetData_CourseProject/README.md

 Prior to run the R code, it is suggested to clone this repository, in order to keep the input data structure under the folder `UCI HAR Dataset`.
 Such folder should be placed in the working directory of the R environment used.

 The R script utilizes the package `dplyr` with a call to it `library(dplyr)`.
-If not already installed, it should be installed prior to executing the package with the following command `install.packages("dplyr")`.
+If not already installed, it should be installed prior to executing the code with the following command `install.packages("dplyr")`.

 The output are two files of different format, but with the same content:
 * TidyData.csv